Accessibility For All

 PURPOSE & SCOPE

-ii. a condition of mental impairment or a developmental disability
+● A condition of mental impairment or a developmental disability

-iv. a mental disorder, or
+● A mental disorder, or

-2. To communicate and respond to the needs of customers with disabilities and to provide excellent customer service
+To communicate and respond to the needs of customers with disabilities and to provide excellent customer service

-PROVIDING GOODS AND SERVICES TO PEOPLE WITH DISABILITIES
+PROVIDING GOODS AND SERVICES TO PEOPLE WITH DISABILITIES COMMUNICATION

 Employees will professionally interact and communicate with all people including those with various types of disabilities.
 In the event where communication is limited, employees will take the person’s disability into account and use different communication methods (i.e., if a customer is deaf, employees can use a pen and paper to communicate vs. speaking aloud) and provide alternate communication formats upon request.
-Where possible and necessary, employees will ask the customer how to best communicate with him or her..
+Where possible and necessary, employees will ask the customer how to best communicate with them.

-A person with a disability is able to bring a service animal on Company premises and can keep the service animal with him/her, unless such animal is otherwise excluded by law from the premises.
+A person with a disability is able to bring a service animal on Company premises and can keep the service animal with them, unless such animal is otherwise excluded by law from the premises.
 Employees should refrain from touching or addressing the service animal without permission.
 The management team member on duty is to make alternate arrangements for employees in case of allergies or phobias related to the service animal.
 Those alternate arrangements may include removing the employee from the immediate area until such time that the service animal has left the premises.

-We will welcome persons who support a person with a disability to accompany the customer anywhere on our premises where the customer would otherwise be permitted.
+The Company will welcome persons who support a person with a disability to accompany the customer anywhere on our premises where the customer would otherwise be permitted.
 When assisting the customer with the disability, employees will speak directly to the customer and not the support person, unless necessary to accommodate the person with the disability.

 Workplace Emergency Response Information

 The Company will provide workplace emergency response information to employees with disabilities and with employees’ consent, this information will be provided to a designated employee or Human Resources to assist the employee with a disability.
-If you are an employee requiring assistance, please contact the Human Resources Department.

 Assistive devices used by a person with a disability will be welcome on Company premises that are open to the public.
-Examples of assistive devices include wheelchairs, canes, walkers etc.
+Examples of assistive devices include wheelchairs, canes, walkers, etc.

 Our Company goal is to surpass all of our customers’ expectations and create a memorable shopping experience.
 Feedback and comments are always welcome and appreciated.
-The Customer Service department will respond to all comments, inquiries and concerns, usually within 48 hours, through the following means:
+The Customer Service Department will respond to all comments, inquiries and concerns, usually within 48 hours, through the following means:

-Customer Service Hotline: 416.789.9092 x2049 or 1.844.219.6970
+Customer Service Hotline:

-Bluenotes Customer Service Department
+Thriftys Inc. Customer Service Department

-1203 Caledonia Road Second Floor
+1203 Caledonia Road

 Toronto, ON, M6A 2X3

-Customer Access to The Accessibility for Ontarians with Disabilities Policy:
+Customer Access to The Accessibility Policy: